chapmancbVCU/chappy-php/docs/lemp.md

 ```
 <br>

-Paste the following content (replace server_domain_or_IP with your IP address or domain name):
+Paste the following content while making sure correct php version is set (replace server_domain_or_IP with your IP address or domain name):
 ```rust
 server {
     listen 80;